canopas/cloud-gallery/README.md

 ## What's Coming Next? 🚀

-- **Dropbox Integration**: Cloud Gallery will soon support Dropbox integration, allowing users to access and manage their media files dropbox.
+- **Dropbox Integration**: Cloud Gallery will soon support Dropbox integration, allowing users to access and manage their media files on Dropbox.
 - **Sharing Between Clouds**: Easily share your media files between Google Drive and Dropbox, making it convenient to access and manage your files across multiple cloud providers.
 - **Auto Backup In Multiple Cloud**: Cloud Gallery will soon support backup in multiple cloud